GModModGod/Menu-Mods/tutorials/your_first_menu_option.md

 Key | Value Type | Purpose
 --- | ---------- | -------
-urls | table | Determines which pages this element should be added to. tag | string | Determines the type of HTML tag the element is.
+urls | table | Determines which pages this element should be added to.
+It is a table of strings. tag | string | Determines the type of HTML tag the element is.
 Unlike html, the tag name should be in all caps.
 (Ex.
-"A" for a `<a>` tag, "P" for a `<p>` tag, etc.) class | string | Determines the class name of the object, which can be used for identifying it.
+"A" for a `<a>` tag, "P" for a `<p>` tag, etc.) modifyExisting | boolean | Determines whether this data should be used to modify an existing element (true), or should be used to add a new one (false or nil). class | string | Determines the class name of the object, which can be used for identifying it.
 It should be a unique value unless there is a specific reason for it being otherwise. parentClass | string | Determines the class name (or tag name, or some other property if specified) that should be searched to find a parent for the new element. searchType | string | Determines which property is being searched with the parentClass value (or class value for modifying existing elements).
 All possible values are "classname", "id", "menumodsid" (searches for an id specific to Menu Mods), "name", and "tagname".